wdrbork/allergy-alert/reports/nov15.md

 - Finalize database/backend tests

 #### Progress and Issues:
-What we did:

-What worked:
+What we did: Figured out stretch features we want.
+Talked about UI development.
+Worked on allergy list implmentation.
+Added tests.

+What worked: Team communication and doing some basic mockups for UI to help us figure out what we want.

-What we learned:
+What we learned: We learned about different options for getting our website on a domain.

-Where we had trouble:
+Where we had trouble: Having to determine which stretch features were attainable.

-Where we are blocked:
+Where we are blocked: Not currently blocked.

 #### Plans for next week:
+- Finalize web interface
+- Add disclaimer/warning about validity of information
+- Get feedback from outside users
+- Implement storing allergies for each user (caching)
+- Add tests

 The next deadline to work toward will be: Implement allergy editing/possibly caching for each user